EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 1. Open the file `src/dapr/components/email.yaml` in VS Code.

-1. Change the content of this file to:
+1. Paste this snippet into the file:

    ```yaml
    apiVersion: dapr.io/v1alpha1